MohsenKoohi/GSFS/README.md

 the results in kernel.

 ##Current Problems
-1)Current context switch between kernel and user level.
+*Current context switch between kernel and user level.
-2)Currently we have some problems with retreiving all allocated pages.
+*Currently we have some problems with retreiving all allocated pages.

 ##Note
-1)Our "rsa.c" file is adopted from PolarSSL package "http://polarssl.org/" and we have only ported their work in to kernel mode for our usage.
+*Our "rsa.c" file is adopted from PolarSSL package "http://polarssl.org/" and we have only ported their work in to kernel mode for our usage.
-2)Our "skein512.c" file is adopted from "http://www.skein-hash.info/".
+*Our "skein512.c" file is adopted from "http://www.skein-hash.info/".
-3)"aes.c" is "Christophe Devine's AES" and we dont' use it.
+*"aes.c" is "Christophe Devine's AES" and we dont' use it.
 Instead we use kernel's aes, see cipher.c.

 ##References
 [1] Erel Geron and Avishai Wool.
 Crust: cryptographic remote untrusted storage without public keys.
 Int.
 J. Inf.
 Sec., 8(5):357–377, 2009.

 [2] Dominik Grolimund, Luzius Meisser, Stefan Schmid, and Roger Wattenhofer.
 Cryptree: A folder tree structure for cryptographic file systems.
 In SRDS, pages 189–198, 2006.

 [3]David A. McGrew and John Viega.
 The galois/counter mode of operation. http://csrc.nist.gov/groups/ST/toolkit/BCM/documents/proposedmodes/gcm/gcm-spec.pdf, 2005.